The surprising psychology behind our online coworking buddies

 The fixed time constraint of a co-working session gives you the chance to sprint with a task and get it done.

-Group energy from online coworking spaces helps writer’s block
+2 Group energy in online coworking spaces helps writer’s block

 When you don’t have regular watercooler moments at work, a coworking space can provide a supportive community.
 If you’re the type who draws energy from the company of other people, this is vital.